-The availability of a ready market for any oil and/or natural gas we produce depends on numerous factors beyond the control of our management, including but not limited to the extent of domestic production and imports of oil, the proximity and capacity of natural gas pipelines, the availability of skilled labor, materials and equipment, the effect of state and federal regulation of oil and natural gas production and federal regulation of natural gas sold in interstate commerce.
+The availability of a ready market for any oil and/or natural gas we produce depends on numerous factors beyond the control of our management, including those discussed.
 We cannot assure you that we will continue to have ready access to suitable markets for our future oil and natural gas production.
 In addition, we depend upon several significant purchasers for the sale of most of our oil and natural gas production.
-See "Item 1 and 2.
-Business and Properties-Oil and Natural Gas Production Prices and Production Costs-Marketing and Customers" for additional information regarding these customers.
+See Items 1 and 2.
+Business and Properties-Marketing and Customers of this report for additional information regarding these customers.
 The loss of one or more of these customers, and our inability to sell our production to other customers on terms we consider acceptable, could materially and adversely affect our business, financial condition, results of operations and cash flow.